Romancing SaGa 3: Reception

 The Super Famicom original sold 1.3 million units in Japan by 2002, making it the second best-selling Romancing Saga title and at that time third best-selling entry in the SaGa franchise.
-The PC remake version was among the best-selling new releases of the month on Steam.
+The remaster's Windows version was among the best-selling new releases of its release month on Steam.
 (Note: Based on total revenue for the first two weeks on sale.)
+According to review aggregate website Metacritic, the game saw generally positive reviews, with the PS4 version scoring 74 points out of 100 and the Switch version scoring 73.